In most cases Dental Emergencies require urgent care.

 In the event that this happens and you cannot visit us immediately you can try the following: place a cold and damp dish towel on the cheek to minimize swelling, apply gauze to the area if bleeding, cover the area with dental cement, take a topical pain reliever.

-If you are experiencing a dislodged tooth, it is important to visit the dentist as soon as possible, to increase chances of saving the tooth and bypassing the need for root canal therapy.
+If you are experiencing a dislodged tooth, it is important to visit the dentist as soon as possible, to increase the chances of saving the tooth and bypassing the need for root canal therapy.

 In the event that this happens and you cannot visit us immediately, we recommend using a cold compress and over the counter medications to help with pain.